 5 || A drink to wash it all down!

-The kids then choose their favorite water bottle to make sure they stay hydrated and a Horizon Organic Lowfat Milk Box for a little protein punch!
+The kids then choose their favorite water bottle to make sure they stay hydrated or maybe a milk or chocolate milk for a little protein punch!

 6 || A little something extra to trade or share with a friend!